5 Keys to the Human Factor of Mergers, Acquisitions & Reorgs

-1. Acknowledge Emotions - Feelings will be flowing constantly.
+Feelings will be flowing constantly.
 Encourage people to be present with their emotions rather than putting a lid on this energy.

-Gossip ran loose like a pack of wild boars - eroding connection and creativity.
-Abby witnessed a manager who actually told an employee, “Stop crying that our stock symbol MER is off the ticker; our doors are still open, and you have a job.”
+Gossip ran loose like a pack of wild boars, eroding connection and creativity.
+I witnessed a manager who actually told an employee, “Stop crying that our stock symbol MER is off the ticker; our doors are still open, and you have a job.”

 Actionable Consciousness Practice: Let your emotions flow.
 Stay current with your energy and encourage others to do the same.
 Don’t bottle it up!

-When we are present, we are in the current moment.
-We are not in our mental narrative and/or story.
+When we are present, we are in the current moment and not in our mental narrative and/or story.

-Actionable Consciousness Practice: Notice if you have drifted and your ego has taken hold, make sure you are breathing and shift back to presence.
+Actionable Consciousness Practice: Notice if you have drifted and your ego has taken hold.
+Make sure you are breathing, and shift back to presence.

-3. Don't Gossip Ever - A very tempting time to gossip is during mergers and acquisitions.
-If you have some information you want to know, ask the direct question.
+A very tempting time to gossip is during any change, including mergers and acquisitions.

-Rather than speculating with others through gossip, let your feelings flow.
-This is a much healthier option that will enhance your productivity during a very stressful time.
+Rather than speculate with others through gossip, let your feelings flow – a much healthier option that will enhance your productivity during a very stressful time.
 It is truly your conscious choice to act professionally rather than spreading toxic gossip.

 Actionable Consciousness Practice: Notice if you are gossiping and stop.
-Ask yourself, "What exactly do I want right now?
+Ask yourself: “What exactly do I want right now?
 How can I focus on my own role and potential?”

 Reorg events create a huge amount of change, and they are a great opportunity to open up to learning.
 You can learn so much about yourself and how your role can evolve.
-Drop your ego agenda and get excited about the possibility to learn.
+Drop your egoic agenda and get excited about the possibility to learn.

-Actionable Consciousness Practice: When you find your ego taking over and wanting to control anything, ask yourself, “What can I learn right now that will unleash more of my potential?”
+Actionable Consciousness Practice: When you find your ego taking over and wanting to control anything, ask yourself: “What can I learn right now that will unleash more of my potential?”

-As with any big experience, M&A events bring out all of your unconscious patterns and cause you to question everything you know.
-Cultivating compassion for yourself and everyone involved is key.
+As with any big experience, reorg events bring out all of your unconscious patterns and cause you to question everything you know.
+It is necessary to cultivate compassion for yourself and everyone involved.

 You will meet new people and get to navigate all of the different personal styles that exist with human beings.
 Everyone is in their own experience, and it’s not personal!

 Actionable Consciousness Practice: When you find yourself getting way too serious and not able to laugh, take some deep breaths, lighten up, and be compassionate with yourself and others.

-Mergers and acquisitions don’t have to be riddled with ego and conflict.
+Reorganizations don’t have to be riddled with ego and conflict.
 Follow these five keys and use the human factor of mergers and acquisitions to fuel your success.